lschierer/RUT/packages/luke/20060123/the-state-fails-to-protect-children.md

 ---

-title: The State fails to protect children
+title: "The State fails to protect children"
 date: 2006-01-23 19:27:02
 tags:
   -  morality-religion